EuroPython/website/data/pages-content/volunteers.md

 ## What Volunteering at EuroPython looks like

 As a part of EuroPython volunteers' fleet, you will be the face of the conference.
 Your prime directive will be to ensure everyone coming to the conference has a great time.
-We want volunteers to be welcoming, helpful, collaborative, and overall making sure everyone is comfortable.
+We want volunteers to be welcoming, helpful, collaborative, and overall making sure everyone (including yourself) is comfortable.
 Despite the different tasks laid down below, volunteers represent a single unit.
 Sometimes this would mean that as a session chair you will be asked about where the quiet room is, we expect you to help this person out or point them to someone who can.

 We've put together an outline of some of the ways you can volunteer your time at the conference.